From Unwrapped to Wrapped: Christo and Jeanne-Claude

 - Simon Shaw, Sotheby's Vice Chairman

-Christo and Jeanne-Claude were collectors of memories, and their collection was displayed in their studio spaces as we have our pictures of our family displayed at home.
+Christo and Jeanne-Claude were collectors of memories, and their collection was displayed in their studio spaces as they have our pictures of our family displayed at home.
 As that, we would like to highlight two art pieces present in this auction that are highly representative of the couple’s intimate memories of relationships with artists.
-First, Lucio Fontana piece “Concetto Spaziale Attesa” (part of one of the most emblematic cut series of the artist) was offered to Jeanne-Claude during a visit to Fontana’s studio in 1963.
-This iconic artwork is a memory of admiration for each other’s work and also very representative of their intimate friendship.
+First, Lucio Fontana's piece “Concetto Spaziale Attesa” (part of one of the most emblematic cut series of the artist) was offered to Jeanne-Claude during a visit to Fontana’s studio in 1963.
+This iconic artwork is a memory of admiration for each other’s work and is representative of their intimate friendship.

 More recently, The Arc de Triomphe in Paris has been under everyone's eyes.
 Can you guess why?
 Yes, finally Christo and Jean-Claude's dream to wrap-up The Arc de Triomphe came true.
 The artwork was firstly sketched back in 1961 and it took 60 years for this artwork to leave the paper.
 The artwork was entirely funded by the Estate of Christo V in partnership with Centre des Monuments Nationaux and Centre Pompidou.
 Christo and Jeanne-Claude left some unfinished projects, probably due to their self-financed ideals.
 They viewed their public art as "works of freedom".